How Aluminium Shopfronts and Commercial Aluminium Doors Are Fabricated

 The frame is deliberately made around 10–15mm under the structural opening.
 That fitting deduction is what gives the installer a packing and adjustment gap — a frame made to the exact opening size would never go in.

 Those sizes are engineered in LogiKal, which converts the approved elevation into a cutting list and the machining program for the CNC.
-We issue CAD drawings with every quote for sign-off before fabrication starts, because the economics of errors are brutally asymmetric: a mistake caught on a drawing costs nothing to fix; the same mistake caught on site costs a remake and a lost fitting day.
+CAD drawings are provided for sign-off where required so the manufacturing detail can be checked before fabrication starts.

 Cutting and machining the profile

 The profile arrives from the systems house as extruded bar length.
-A double-mitre saw cuts each piece to the cutting list — two heads cut both ends in a single pass, at 45° for mitred corners or 90° for square-cut junctions — using negative-rake TCT blades made for aluminium, holding cut lengths to a millimetre or better.
-Cutting both ends in one pass is what keeps opposite frame members genuinely identical, which matters later on the jig.
+A double-mitre saw cuts each piece to the approved cutting list — two heads cut both ends in a single setup, at 45° for mitred corners or 90° for square-cut junctions — using blades specified for aluminium.

-Crimped vs cleated corners: which is stronger and when is each used?
+Crimped vs cleated corners: where is each used?

 Both are mechanical joints — the difference is how the cleat is held in the profile, and it decides which parts of a shopfront each is used on.